Global leaders driving world-class innovation

 Ranked in the top 3 per cent of the world's universities*, we are achieving research outcomes and excellence that registers on the global stage through collaboration with research peers, industry and the community.

 Our researchers lead the world in fields as diverse as geotechnical science, engineering, energy and resources, education, English language and literature, geography, linguistics, sociology, reproductive biology, plant biology, applied mathematics, and health and medical sciences.

-- Top 50 of universities in the world under 50 years of age **
+- No.1 university in Australia under 50 years of age 2

 Research and innovation highlights

 The University of Newcastle has a reputation built on high quality performance in health and medicine, science and engineering, and energy and the environment.
 Our research in humanities and the creative arts is on a rapid and upward trajectory and we are a leader in Indigenous education and research.
 This has attracted some of the very best researchers in the world, providing an important platform for the development of critical mass and future growth of these key research fields.

 Our researchers are also solving some of the world's biggest challenges, from population growth and the obesity epidemic to building a cleaner future and bringing species back from extinction.
 Join us in reviewing some of 2013's research and innovation highlights.